CookbookCompass/webweavers/Documents/design.md

  - Preconditions: None
  - Main Flow: The user navigates to the website's URL and is presented with the homepage, featuring a welcoming interface.
  - Postconditions: The user views the homepage with various options, including featured recipes, search bar, and categories.
+ - Requirement: The welcoming interface aligns with the requirement for the homepage to display a header, featured recipes, search bar, and categories - Functional Requirement - 2 (Homepage).

 2. User Views Featured Recipes
  - Primary Actor: User
  - Preconditions: User is on the homepage.
  - Main Flow: The user scrolls through a section showcasing selected recipes chosen for their popularity, seasonality, or culinary interest.
  - Postconditions: The user can click on any featured recipe to view its details.
+ - Requirement: Showcasing selected recipes meets the requirement for the homepage to feature appealing recipes - Functional Requirement - 2.2 (Homepage).

 3. User Uses Search Bar to Search Recipes
  - Primary Actor: User
  - Preconditions: User is on the homepage.
  - Main Flow: The user types a keyword into the search bar and initiates a search.
  - Postconditions: The website displays a list of recipes matching the search criteria.
+ - Requirement: The search bar functionality directly corresponds to the requirement for allowing users to search for recipes from the homepage - Functional Requirement - 2.3 (Homepage).

 4. User Clicks on Recipe Category to Browse Recipes
  - Primary Actor: User
  - Preconditions: User is on the homepage.
  - Main Flow: The user selects a category from a list of predefined options (e.g., Vegan, Breakfast, Quick Meals).
  - Postconditions: The website displays recipes belonging to the chosen category.
+ - Requirement: This use case fulfills the requirement for a categories section that provides filters for recipe types - Functional Requirements 2.4 (Homepage).

 ![Home Page](https://github.com/CookbookCompass/webweavers/assets/149122197/ec6bc1ef-922b-4e78-9b17-e5c55a19b94e)